 Stick to cotton, linen, and other lightweight material that won’t cause you to sweat.
 Also, make sure to pack solid colored clothing as some graphic tees may be considered offensive.
 Anything covering your shoulders and knees works well in most areas.
 Driving to Marrakech from Fez, I wore shorts and a sleeveless top, but the majority of the 10+ hour ride, I was on a coach bus making stops only for food, beverages, and the bathroom.

-Here are some other articles of clothing that are acceptable wear
+Here are some other outfit ideas of what to wear in Morocco below

 Have you visited a traditional Muslim country before?
 How did you dress?